kentonv/capnp-vs-ice/README.md

 # Dependent Calls:  Cap'n Proto vs. Ice

+_**Note:**  Only tested on Linux, though "should" work on others._

-Is is a test/benchmark designed to demonstrate how promise pipelining can significantly reduce latency.
+This is a test/benchmark designed to demonstrate how promise pipelining can significantly reduce latency.

 The test defines, using each framework, a server that exports a simple